lucaong/wheels-class/README.md

 foo.greet(); // => "Hello :)"
 ```

-Passing a function causes the function to be executed in the scope of the class:
+Passing a function to the constructor causes the function to be executed in the scope of the class:

 ```javascript
 var Foo = new Class(function() {